 Enjoy a 2-hour walking tour of DUMBO and the Brooklyn Bridge uncovering the history of the borough’s diversity and history including some of the most incredible views of the city!

 Along the way, you’ll learn about the history of the East River and the behind the scenes story and history of building the famous Brooklyn Bridge that’s truly fascinating and actually full of drama as well as how it affected the relationship between Manhattan and Brooklyn.

-Also, check out our guide for the 100+ Best Things to do in Brooklyn to help you plan more amazing things to do in the area!
+And since you have access to the ferry, explore more of the best things to do in Brooklyn to help you plan more amazing things to do in the area!

 - Junior’s Restaurant— Eat like a real New Yorker at Junior’s.
 Junior’s has been making history on the corner of Flatbush and Dekalb since 1950.
 Dine in for breakfast, lunch, and dinner, but don’t leave before you’ve had a slice of the world-famous cheesecake!

 - New York Transit Museum – Easily one of the best museums in the city located in a defunct subway stop featuring over a century’s worth of old subway and train cars and exhibits dedicated to the history of transportation in NYC.

 - Kings County Distillery – located in an old armory building that looks like a castle, you can stop to have drinks here or join a distillery tour.

 - Rooftop Reds – enjoy wine tasting from the first urban/rooftop vineyard!
 You can try wine from grapes grown on the rooftop or from their partner in the Finger Lakes region with a backdrop of the NYC skyline!

 Where to Stay in DUMBO